-5.1.
+- 5.1.
 The Authority's auditors EY have completed the majority of their audit work, but at the time of writing a few items remain outstanding.
-These include Whole of Government

-Accounts and Pensions.
-EY attended Audit and Risk on 17 November and provided an update on these.
 A verbal update on these will be given at this meeting.

-5.2.
+Their draft audit results are at item 8 on this agenda. - 5.2.
 On completion of any outstanding items, the report will be signed and incorporated into the Statement of Accounts.